Zhu Dehai: Organizing communes

 In February 1930, Zhu left his family to become a revolutionary.
 He joined a team of communists who planned to build a base for an upcoming communist's revolution in Ning'an, Heilongjiang Province.
 In Ning'an, Zhu settled in a farmhouse near the urban area, where his comrades stored rifles in secret.
 In August, according to the Comintern's new guideline, "One nation, One Party," he switched membership from the Communist Youth League of Korea to Communist Youth League of China.
-Later in 1930, the Communist Party of China's Harbin branch ordered Zhu's organization to prepare a riot early the next year.
+Later in 1930, the CCP's Harbin branch ordered Zhu's organization to prepare a riot early the next year.
 However, in November, the Republican authorities revealed the riot and most local cadres were arrested.
 In the midst of chaos, Zhu escaped from the scene and found refuge on a nearby mountain.

 In January 1931, Zhu left his shelter and settled in a village called Chengzicun (城子村) near Jingpo Lake, under an alias.
 In May 1931, he became a member of the Chinese Communist Party and was named by the party as secretary of the village, in recognition of his contribution to the building of a commune.